acts-project/acts/README.md

 * performant and highly flexible algorithms for track propagation and fitting,
 * basic seed finding algorithms.

+The git repository for the ACTS project can be found at <a href="https://gitlab.cern.ch/acts/a-common-tracking-sw.git">https://gitlab.cern.ch/acts/a-common-tracking-sw.git</a>.

 # <a name="mailing-list">Mailing list</a>

 In order to receive the latest updates, users of the ACTS project are encouraged to subscribe to [acts-users@cern.ch](https://e-groups.cern.ch/e-groups/Egroup.do?egroupName=acts-users).
 This list provides: